dylan-sun-0/dylan-sun-0.github.io/README.md

 ![Screenshot4](ActivityScreenshots/image4.png)
 ![Screenshot5](ActivityScreenshots/image5.png)
 ### more revisions were made, they were not all recorded, please check commit history
+did not end up changing every single facet (some parts are still the same) made a best attempt effort to adjust most that I could
 ### final deployed home page (did not increase my profile photo for privacy reasons)
 ![Screenshot6](ActivityScreenshots/image6.png)